cabberley/AmberWebSocket/README.md

 3. Enter your Amber API token and Site ID when prompted.

 Each config entry opens a persistent WebSocket connection that keeps itself alive with exponential backoff reconnection.

+### Config Flow Options

+After the entry is created you can open *Configure* to tweak runtime options:

+- **Enable debug logging** – flips the integration's logger to DEBUG for troubleshooting.
+- **Collect general channel sensors** – on by default; exposes the standard consumption channel from Amber.
+- **Collect feed-in channel sensors** – on by default; creates the export/feed-in sensor suite (prices are inverted so earnings show as negative costs).
+- **Collect controlled load channel sensors** – off by default; builds the same sensor set for `controlledLoad` messages when Amber provides them.

+Toggling any of these immediately reloads the config entry so the matching sensor sets are added or removed without restarting Home Assistant.

 ## Fired Event